apollographql/router/NEXT_CHANGELOG.md

 ### Return an error when nullifying a non-null field ([PR #1537](https://github.com/apollographql/router/pull/1537))

 Nullability rules can end up removing large parts of the response without indicating why.
-This will provide context, showing which aprt of the response triggered nullability rules.
+This will provide context, showing which part of the response triggered nullability rules.

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/1537